-One of my favorite things this time of year is peppermint, and one of my favorite forms of peppermint is easy pretty peppermint bark!
-Nothing beats that moment that you add peppermint oil to the warm chocolate and the kitchen fills with that amazing minty aroma!
+A good Peppermint Bark Recipe is a must have in your holiday baking collection.
+One of my favorite things this time of year is peppermint, and one of my favorite forms of peppermint is white chocolate peppermint bark!
+Nothing beats that moment that you add peppermint oil to the warm chocolate and the kitchen fills with that amazing minty aroma.
 Okay, maybe something beats it… eating it!

 Which I put onto a cake for my daughter’s birthday…

 This cake was so over the top and so FUN!
 While it looks like a lot of work, and well, it kind of was, the thing is you don’t have to be a cake decorator to do this.
 Cake decorating is not my thing, I’m not good at the perfect details thing.
 That’s probably why I love this style so much, it’s whimsical and wild and nothing is perfect or symmetric or matching.
 That’s totally my style.